 No matter how well-intentioned, this kind of invalidation can be really damaging.
 Rather than alleviating distress, which is probably what was intended, it sends the message to the person that what they’re experiencing is them, not their illness.
 For me, at least, that separation of what’s me and what’s illness is a very important coping mechanism.

 The helpful way

 Mental illness can produce some weird effects.
-It can be easy to start feeling like a freaktastic weirdo with whatever strange symptom it might be that you’re experiencing.
+It can be easy to start feeling like a freaktastic weirdo with whatever strange symptom you might be experiencing.
 But if you hear from your healthcare provider or from someone else with a similar diagnosis that what you’re experiencing is normal for people who have your illness, all of a sudden you’re a lot less freaktastic.

 This is different from the other kind of normalizing in that it acknowledges the distress and frames it within the context of illness.
 That then opens up the potential to connect with other people with the same illness to talk freely about that same freaktastic symptom that they may also be experiencing.

-This kind of normalization is hard, if not impossible, to do for people who neither have mental illness nor are health professionals.
-Someone saying that their cousin’s dog’s best friend experienced the same kind of thing when he was ill is probably not going to be that helpful.
+This kind of normalization is hard, if not impossible, to do for non-MH professionals who don’t have a mental illness.
+It probably isn’t going to be helpful for someone saying that their cousin’s dog’s best friend went through the same thing when he was ill.

 When in doubt, validate

 It’s not always clear what approach someone is going to respond best to.
 My take on it is that validation will always be a good option.
 That conveys acceptance of the distress that the person is in without evaluating it.
 Validation makes people feel heard.